orioncrocker/spotify_images/README.md

 18 saved to results/night_drive
 ```

+## Create a collage from a playlist or artist artwork
 Neither of the previous examples took advantage of the `verbose` flag `-v` or `collage` flag `-c`.
 When using both of these flags, the output will look as such.

 ```bash